MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections.md

 3.	**Provide tenant and site information to create the package:** Get the [PowerShell script and instructions](https://github.com/SharePoint/viva-connections-desktop) on how to create the Viva Connections package.

-When you create a new package in PowerShell, you will be required to complete the following fields:
+#### When you create a new package in PowerShell, you will be required to complete the following fields:

-- **URL of your tenant’s home site** Provide the tenant's home site URL starting with “https://”.
+- **URL of your tenant’s home site:** Provide the tenant's home site URL starting with "https://".
 This site will become the default landing experience for the Home site app in Teams.
 - Provide the following details when requested:
 <br>